 Apple’s Notes is one of my go-to apps in macOS.
 For me, it’s a repository of notes, links, images, excerpts, and anything else I think I’ll need for work or personal projects.
-And with macOS Monterey, Apple guaranteed that I’ll use Notes even more often with a new feature called Quick Note.
+And with the Quick Note feature in the Notes app, Apple guaranteed that I’ll use Notes more often.

 Open System Preferences.

 Click on Mission Control.